REFINER: Reasoning Feedback on Intermediate Representations: Introduction

 \section{Introduction}

 Large language models (LLMs) have made significant strides in natural language processing (NLP) tasks \citep{NEURIPS2020_1457c0d6}.
 Recent work has shown that explicitly generating intermediate steps during reasoning tasks significantly improves a model's performance and interpretability \citep{shwartz-etal-2020-unsupervised, paul-frank-2021-coins, marasovic-etal-2022-shot, lampinen2022tell, wei2022chain}.
 Producing such intermediate representations provides insight into the model's predictions and allows humans to inspect the model's reasoning process.
-However, these intermediate representations\footnote{In a reasoning task, the intermediate representations can be viewed as inference rules, explanations or reasoning steps.} can be unreliable \citep{ye2022the} and result in poor performance on downstream reasoning tasks.
+However, these intermediate representations\footnote{In a reasoning task, the intermediate representations can be viewed as inference rules, explanations or reasoning steps. \\ * Work done at EPFL} can be unreliable \citep{ye2022the} and result in poor performance on downstream reasoning tasks.
 Most importantly, it is unclear how to meaningfully refine the intermediate representations to further improve the final performance.

 The standard practice for correcting reasoning errors is to annotate new data and either retrain or finetune the model \citep{feng-etal-2021-survey, hedderich-etal-2021-survey}.
 However, fixing such errors by finetuning with more data is not only data- and resource-intensive but can also be insufficient to generalize well in complex reasoning tasks \citep{Ward2022ArgumentativeRL}.
-Other works have explored improving models using feedback by providing a scalar score \citep{ziegler2019finetuning, martin-etal-2022-learning} or directly revealing the correct missing answer \citep{mehta-goldwasser-2019-improving, elgohary-etal-2021-nl, tandon-etal-2022-learning}.
-However, in natural language reasoning tasks, defining a scalar value that captures different fine-grained reasoning error types (\textit{e.g.,} semantic consistency, logical, \etc) remains an open challenge \citep{anonymous2023roscoe}.
+Other works have explored improving models using feedback by providing a scalar reward \citep{ziegler2019finetuning, martin-etal-2022-learning} or directly revealing the correct missing answer \citep{mehta-goldwasser-2019-improving, elgohary-etal-2021-nl, tandon-etal-2022-learning}.
+However, in natural language reasoning tasks, defining a reward that captures different fine-grained reasoning error types (\textit{e.g.,} semantic consistency, logical, \etc) remains an open challenge \citep{anonymous2023roscoe}.
+Additionally, such a reward provides a relatively sparse training signal.

 In this work, we instead provide fine-grained and structured feedback on reasoning errors.
 We present \ourmodel, a novel interaction-based framework that allows a generator LM to iteratively use fine-grained feedback and refine its reasoning.
 The interaction happens between two models: a \textit{generator}, which learns to solve the task by first generating the intermediate reasoning steps, and a \textit{critic}, which provides structured feedback to the generator about errors in the intermediate steps.